-First of all, understand that all pregnant women will be tested for gestational diabetes during their pregnancy.
-Even if they’ve had no prior issues with blood sugar levels in their day-to-day life or in previous pregnancies, they will still be tested during this surrogate pregnancy.
+All pregnant women will be tested for gestational diabetes during their pregnancy, and it is no cause for alarm.
+Even if they’ve had no prior issues with blood sugar levels in their day-to-day life or in previous pregnancies, they will still be tested during a surrogate pregnancy.

-While being a surrogate does not raise the odds of developing gestational diabetes, there are certain elements of a surrogate pregnancy that may contribute to a more significant insulin resistance and, as a result, the development of gestational diabetes.
+While being a surrogate does not raise the odds of developing gestational diabetes, factors such as excessive weight, age, and carrying multiples may contribute to a more significant insulin resistance and the development of this condition.

-It’s important to understand what gestational diabetes is, a hormone driven resistance to insulin, and what it is not–poor dietary choices or inability to follow a diet.
-Your surrogate will likely feel some level of guilt in the case of a gestational diabetes diagnosis, even though there is nothing she could have done to prevent it.
-This is a great time to show her that you support her, and will stand by her side moving forward.
+It’s important to understand what gestational diabetes is (a hormone-driven resistance to insulin) and what it is not (poor dietary choices or the inability to follow a diet).
+Your surrogate will likely feel some level of guilt in the case of a gestational diabetes diagnosis, even though it was induced by pregnancy.
+This is a great time to show her that you support her and will stand by her side moving forward.